Python Operators – All types with examples.

 //, ** | // Floor division – Returns the smallest integer of the result. ** Exponential, One operand is the power of another | x = 5; | 2 25 |

-With a relation operator, you can compare two values.
+Using a relation operator, you can compare two values.
 The result is a boolean value, either True or False.
-The following table lists all compare operators in Python.
+The following table lists all comparison operators in Python.

 Relation Operators | Meaning | Code | Output |